hundeo:

 Tucked Tail

-Depending on the situation, you should either calm your dog down or move a few steps away.
-This way you give him space.
-Avoid hectic movements.
+Depending on the situation, you may want to calm your pet down or take a few steps away.
+This will give him space.
+Avoid frantic movements.

 Playful Attitude

-At a first glance, this body language is the same for both behaviors.
-If a dog jumps back and forth jerkily, it's excited, and will open its mouth and growl softly.
-This might indicate it's ready to fight.
+With unfamiliar dogs, we are sometimes unsure whether the growling and jumping is a sign of playfulness or aggression.
+At first glance, the body language is the same for both behaviors.
+The dog jumps back and forth, is excited, opens its mouth and growls softly.
+This actually indicates a willingness to fight.

+But are the hind legs raised at the same time as the front paws are on the ground?
+Then the all-clear is given.
 The dog only wants to fight playfully.
-In this posture, the chest is lowered.
+In this play position, the chest is lowered.

-However, this is still just a game for them.
-Just like with their siblings and parents, they too want to play with us by fighting!
+But fighting is just a game to them.
+Just as they play with their siblings and parents, they want to play with us: by fighting.

 Overview of Dog Body Language